rin-5/megaman-battle-network-blog/README.md

 # MegaMan Battle Network Blog
 A small webpage made with HTML, CSS and JavaScript I made for a vocational school project.
-This, the third and final (I think ¯\_(·-·)_/) iteration of the project.
+This, the third and final (I think ┐(·ヘ·)┌) iteration of the project.
 It contains both the page about the anime (index.html) and a small page about the game (game.html).

 This project contains background music, a gif that loops as the background, parallax effects, animations, a glowing button anmong many other things!